Francesco Rullani , Ph.D.

 ITA: open access // ENG: open access SOON!

-They identify two main types of SBH actions: "creation empowerment" and "access empowerment", and two types of empowerment spaces: "safe spaces" and "open spaces for reconnection".
-These dimensions come together in the proposed SBH Empowering Matrix, which outlines four strategies – safe creation, open creation, safe access, and open access.
+They identify two main types of SBH actions: creation empowerment and access empowerment, and two types of empowerment spaces: safe spaces and open spaces for reconnection.
+These dimensions come together in the proposed SBH Empowering Matrix, which outlines four strategies, safe creation, open creation, safe access, and open access.
 Each is illustrated through a dedicated case study, providing practical insights into how SBHs can unlock the potential of marginalized people.

 Updated: